minio/hperf/README.md

 Additionally, if the `server` command was executed with a custom address + port, the port can be specified using `--port`.

 --id: is the ID used when starting tests, listening to tests, or fetching test results.
-Be carefull not to re-use the ID's if you care about fetching results at a later date.
+Be careful not to re-use the ID's if you care about fetching results at a later date.
 ```